-The T5XRW features a 22-inch (56 cm) wide seat to accommodate larger users and allow more space for users with limited mobility to transfer onto the machine.
-The comfortable, supportive seat spins a full 360 degrees and can be locked every 45 degrees to allow users to access the seat from any angle.
-For added comfort, the seat back reclines up to 12 degrees.
+The T5XRW features a 22-inch (56 cm) wide seat to accommodate larger users and provide more space for users with limited mobility to transfer onto the machine.
+The seat rotates 360 degrees and locks every 45 degrees to allow user access onto the seat from any angle.
+For added comfort, the seat back reclines an additional 10 degrees.

 StrideLockTM locks arm handles and leg pedals in place, making it easier for users to get on and off.

-The easy-to-read LCD color display allows users to change resistance level, select from 13 workout programs, and view their current workout stats: time, distance, calories, watts, METs.
+The easy-to-read LCD color display allows users to change resistance levels, select from 13 workout programs and view their current workout stats in time, distance, calories, watts or METs.